godthechild/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer:this process work as factorail function and "if-else" is the condition for checking the number if lower than 1 make equal to 1
+Answer:this process function is recursive function that work like factorail so it need if-else to check condition number that lower than 1 to equal to 1.

 # Resources